keboola/blog/_drafts/human-api-the-soft-side-of-your-data-stack.md

 ---
 layout: post
 categories: how-to
+permalink: Human API - The Soft Side of your Data Stack
 title: Human API - The Soft Side of your Data Stack
 perex: ''
 date: 2019-12-17 08:00:00 +0000